Biology (BIOL)

 BIOL 300 Survey of Biochemistry (3 credits)

-Carries no credit after BIOL 380.
+Cannot be taken for credit after BIOL 380.
 Survey of biochemical principles and the molecular structure and function that describe the chemical basis of life.
-(Fall only)
+Typically Offered: Fall.

 BIOL 301 Undergraduate Research (0-4 credits, max 8)